spondbob/engine-docs/source/features/schema-history.md

       - run: npm install
       # CircleCI needs global installs to be sudo
+      # Note: This step isn't needed if apollo is a devDependency
       - run: sudo npm install --global apollo

       # Start the GraphQL server.
 If a different command is used to
       # start the server, use it in place of `npm start` here.
       - run:
           name: Starting server